The Massey vanishing conjecture for number fields: Introduction

 Matzri~\cite{Mat14}, followed by Efrat and Matzri~\cite{efratmatzri} and by Mináč and Tân \cite{MN16}, established this conjecture for $n=3$, yielding, in effect, a strong restriction on the type of groups which can appear as absolute Galois groups.
 This restriction is related to many subtle structural properties of the maximal pro-$p$-quotients of absolute Galois groups, see e.g., the work of Efrat~\cite{efrat2014} and Mináč--Tân~\cite{MN17b}.
+Recent work of Matzri~\cite{Mat18, Mat19} also yields vanishing results for certain triple Massey products of cohomology classes of degree~$>1$.

 \begin{rem} The Massey vanishing property appearing in Conjecture~\ref{c:massey} (Massey products of $n \geq 3$ classes are trivial as soon as they are defined) holds, for example, for differential graded rings which are \emph{formal}, that is, which are quasi-isomorphic to their cohomology.
 Conjecture~\ref{c:massey} may then lead one to ask whether the differential graded ring $C^*(k,\FF_p)$ controlling Galois cohomology is actually formal---this question was indeed posed by Hopkins and Wickelgren, see \cite[Question 1.3]{HW15}.
 However, the answer is in the negative: Positselski \cite{positselski2011} (see also \cite[\textsection6]{Pos17}) showed that for local fields of characteristic $\neq p$ which contain a primitive $p$-th root of unity (or a square root of $-1$ when $p=2$), the differential graded ring $C^*(k,\FF_p)$ is not formal (even though these fields do have the Massey vanishing property, see \cite{MN17a}). \end{rem}